FredWanjeri/robotics_dojo/README.md

-# robotics_dojo
+# Robotics_dojo
-This repo contains code and resources for Auracle bot for Robotics dojo 2026
+This repo contains code and resources for Auracle team, Robotics dojo 2026.